 SBA Disaster Loan Requirements

 How hard is it to get an SBA disaster loan?
 The requirements are relatively straightforward.
 Your business or private nonprofit organization must be located in a declared disaster area to qualify.
 Check the SBA’s declared disasters webpage before applying.
 The federal government recognizes disasters such as earthquakes, wildfires, floods, hurricanes, drought, typhoons and tornadoes, among other events.

 In addition to being located in a disaster area, your business must have suffered physical damage or economic harm because of the event.
 For example, SBA disaster loans can be used to renovate an office space damaged by a natural disaster or get a business back on its feet after being forced to close because of a global pandemic, such as the novel coronavirus.

 You’ll have to show proof of the economic damage that the disaster has caused to be eligible.
 In cases where businesses seek funding for repairing physical damage, applicants must first file an insurance claim.
 The SBA disaster assistance program only will provide funding for damage that isn’t covered by insurance.

 What Are the 4 Types of Disaster Loans?

-There are four types of SBA disaster loans that provide up to $2 million in aid to business owners and up to $200,000 to homeowners in a declared disaster area.
+There are 4 types of SBA disaster loans that provide aid to business owners and homeowners in a declared disaster area: